fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 $ docker exec -it app_db_1 psql postgres -U app_user
 ```

 So now we're on PostgreSQL.
-We can see the databases by doing `\l`, and as you cann see there's an `app` database owned by the user `app_user`:
+We can see the databases by doing `\l`, and as you can see there's an `app` database owned by the user `app_user`:

 {lang=bash,line-numbers=off}
 ```